 Cyclophilins have been found in mammals, plants, insects, fungi and bacteria.
 They are structurally conserved throughout evolution and all have PPIase activity (Wang P et al. 2005).
+They form binary complexes with their ligand cyclosporine A.

 These facts indicate that CN and immunophilins are conserved among animals and plants although they show multiple physiological functions.